jfspps/Data-Structures-and-Algorithms/24_Search_trees.md

 ![](/images/2-3_trees_deletion.svg)

-When deleting a sole key from a middle node, one can then merge either the left or right sibling nodes with the vacant middle node. _Note how the parent node is singly occupied and therefore the right child node is removed_.
+When deleting a sole key from a middle node, one can then merge either the left or right sibling nodes with the vacant middle node. _Note how the parent node is singly occupied to the left, meaning that the right-child node is always removed and the left-child is always present_.

 + If merging the right node and the vacant middle node, move the higher value from the parent node down to the revised middle node (and remove the vacant right node)
 + If merging the left node and the vacant middle node, move the lower value from the parent node down to the left child node (and remove the vacant right node).
 Shift the right child node to the middle child node and shift remaining parent key to the left.